Meyaal/gitpod-full-template/README.md

 2. Font Awesome:

-* Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+* Font Awesome was used on all pages for social media links throughout the website to add icons for aesthetic and UX purposes.

 3. Git: